Frequently Asked Questions About Sex Crime CHARGEs

 Sex crimes are some of the most serious criminal charges a person can face.
-If you have been accused of any kind of sex crime in San Diego County, you likely have some questions for your sex crime defense lawyer.
-Here are some of the most common sex crime FAQ people ask their criminal defense attorneys.
+If you have been accused of any kind of sex crime in San Diego County, you likely have some questions.
+Here are some of the most common questions people ask about charges related to sexual assault, child pornography, child molestation and other sex crimes.

 What is consent?

-The victim didn’t fight back, so it can’t be rape, right?
+The victim didn’t fight back, so I didn’t do anything wrong, right?

-This is a common misconception, which is why it belongs in this list of sex crime FAQ.
+This is a common misconception.
 But the reality is that if a victim didn’t consent, then sexual assault occurred, even if he or she did not resist at all.

 But I’m married to the victim, so it can’t be rape, right?